rcghpge/version-cv/README.md

 * **Input / Output:**
   - Input: math symbol image or LaTeX sequence
   - Output: categorical label or binary label
-  - Original Input: .inkML data but instructed not to develop these models

 * **Models:**
   - `EfficientNetB0` (image classifier)